Learn from anywhere, the beach, the office, or home|Use code: CAMPUS25

 What courses are required for the first renewal?

 Your first renewal takes 90 clock hours: a 30-hour Advanced Real Estate Practices course, a 30-hour Real Estate Law course, a 3-hour Core course (Current Trends and Issues), the required 3-hour Washington Real Estate Fair Housing course, and 24 hours of approved electives.
 The Department of Licensing counts the Fair Housing course inside the 27 "other approved" hours — it's required, which leaves 24 truly elective hours.
-(If you were licensed before June 1, 2022 and didn't take Fair Housing in your pre-license courses, you take the one-time 6-hour Fair Housing course at first renewal instead.)
+First-renewal students take the 3-hour course — the one-time 6-hour course replaces it only for a broker who tested into Washington by reciprocity from another state, because that path includes no Washington coursework carrying fair housing.

 What are the education requirements at my second renewal and after?